tripal/tripal_file/docs/usage.rst

 The fileloc Table
 +++++++++++++++++
 The *fileloc* table indicates where files can be downloaded.
 The *uri* column must contain the URI of the file.
 Even local files have a URI.
 For example a Drupal URI usually has a  *public://* URI prefix.
 For example: ```public://tripal/users/1/Citrus_sinensis-scaffold0.fasta```.
 When a file has more than one location to download the can be ordered by setting the *rank* column.
 The Tripal file module automatically fills in the *size* and *md5checksum* values for local files.
-If you are adding file locations via the bulk loader you must provide these or they will not be available.
+If you are adding file locations via the bulk loader you must provide these or the will not be available.

 +-------------+------------+------+---------------+---------------------------+
 | Column      | Type	   | Null | Default Value | Constraint                |